 “Real Life” Romance Isn’t Always Romantic

-Besides talking about romance in fiction, at Sweet Savage Flame, we’re touching on romance in real life.
-In this latest entry to our “Real Life Romance” discussion, we’re addressing the issue of what men and women search for in life partners.
-As members of two sexes, are we hard-wired to seek out mates for different reasons?
-What does the role of society and government play in relationships?
-Is love impossible in real life and merely a game of giving and taking?
+Besides talking about romance in fiction, at Sweet Savage Flame, we love to discuss issues about romance in real life.
+In this latest entry to our “Real Life Romance” discussion, we’re questioning what men and women search for in life partners.

 (Note: This article speaks in generalities.
-It in no way presents a complete picture of the complicated relationship issues between men and women.)
+It does not present a complete picture of the complicated relationship between men and women.)

 What Do Men & Women Want in Partners?

 Exploring the manosphere can lead to hearing discussions about hypergamy, often used as a negative term for women.
 Hypergamy refers to the concept that females select partners from a more established background, whether social, financial, or educational, to enhance their position in society and guarantee their offspring’s provision.